 Kalee also interned and later worked as a Weathercaster at the ABC affiliate in Southern Illinois, WSIL-TV.
 There she would put together general assignment stories, including the old Murphysboro Grocery Company building going up in flames, which won Kalee a Best Spot News from the Associated Press.
 She also did live reports during the Southern Illinois Ice Storm of February 2008 and historic flooding of March 2008.

 In late Spring 2008, Kalee relocated up the interstate to Central Illinois.
 She worked at the CBS affiliate in Champaign, Illinois, WCIA-TV.
 There she was the Weekend Weather Anchor and live weather reporter for the Morning Show during the week.
 Kalee spear headed a Winter Weather Awareness class at Lincoln College.
 Kalee, along with the Central Illinois National Weather Service, wanted to make sure the people of Central Illinois knew what to do to prepare for winter storm season.

-In her free time, Kalee enjoys singing and dancing, which she sings the National Anthem at local sporting events in Central Alabama.
+In her free time, Kalee enjoys singing and dancing, which she sings the National Anthem at local sporting events, including a Kansas City Royals game.
 She also enjoys running and she ran her first half marathon in Birmingham in 2011.
 She loves cheering for her Chicago sports teams.
 The Chicago Bears, Cubbies, Hawks and Bulls keep her busy all year long.
-She also enjoys hanging out with family, friends and dog Mia Bean. days in advance of a storm, to allow people to get ready.
+She also enjoys hanging out with her husband, family, friends and dog Mia Bean. days in advance of a storm, to allow people to get ready.

 The program provided information about weather terminology, told how to prepare for winter weather and warned against the dangers.